gtarcea/sails-rethinkdb/README.md

 and minor rethinkdb client API changes.
 This version is passing most tests (fails 6 tests).
 I will be porting this version to use rethinkdbdash as its client library and building in support for the waterline query language.

+I would like to thank jmdobry for creating the original version and giving me an excellent starting point!

 ![image_squidhome@2x.png](http://i.imgur.com/RIvu9.png)

 ## RethinkDBAdapter